TangDier03/tangdier03.github.io/_pages/about.md

 - Algorithms and Theory in Reinforcement Learning
 - Foundational Frameworks for AI-driven Scientific Discovery

-I am always open to exploring emerging topics in these fields.
+I am always open to exploring emerging topics in these fields and actively seeking long-term collaborators on these topics.
+If you share similar research interests or would like to discuss potential ideas, please feel free to reach out!